 Water Quality

 Each year, the State of Louisiana Department of Health and Hospitals (DHH) requires a submission called the Consumer Confidence Report (CCR).
 It must be distributed to all customers within our water district and gives specific information regarding the content and quality of our water, testing completed during the year, as well as other helpful information.
 The report is issued in June of each year.
-The most current report can be viewed in the box below.
-To see past reports, please click any of the following years.2021 2020 2019 2018 2017 2016 2015 2015 Amendment 2014

 SIGN UP FOR UPDATES